Greek government vows to pass cuts in "fight for existence"

 The government has only a narrow majority with 154 seats in the 300-member parliament.
 It would be able to replace any deputy who resigned with another member from its own ranks.

-A small centre-right party has also said it may support the government in Thursday's vote.
+A small center-right party has also said it may support the government in Thursday's vote.

 Robopoulos, a car dealer and one of the few independent businessmen in the Greek parliament, has made several threats to resign in the past but has held back at the last minute to avoid triggering a government crisis.